Scripts for Social Class & OEP

-Here you find codes in Stata, R, SPSS or SAS to construct the class schema that I discuss and apply for different surveys.
-If you need to write your own code, the Excel-sheets below show how occupations are assigned to classes.
+For social class, you find below codes in Stata, R, SPSS and SAS for constructing my class scheme (discussed here in 2006 and 2023).
+To write your own code, refer to the Excel sheets below, which show how occupations are assigned to classes.

 Occupations (ISCO) into classes